jochym/qe-doc/README.md

 packages developed by Paweł T. Jochym in part during his stay at the University of Saskachwan, Canada with the joint support of:

-* Department of Engeenering and Department of Physics of USASK
+* Department of Engeenering and Department of Physics of University of Saskachewan, Saskatoon, Canada
-* Department of Computational Material Science of the Institute of Nuclear Physics, PAN, Poland.
+* Department of Computational Material Science of the Institute of Nuclear Physics, PAN, Cracow, Poland.

 The docs and examples in the form of a series of [iPython](http://www.ipython.org/) notebooks are vieweble and downloadeble from the nbviewer links below.
 The support files are stored in